 achievement and commitment.

-Telesha is based at Marsden State School each Wednesday and Thursday.
-She consistently encourages, rewards and informs students of opportunities in a concentrated effort to 'Close the Gap' in educational outcomes between First Nations and non-First Nations students.
+Floyd is based at Marsden State School each Thursday and Friday, as well as every second Wednesday.
+He consistently encourages, rewards and informs students of opportunities in a concentrated effort to 'Close the Gap' in educational outcomes between First Nations and non-First Nations students.
 All First Nations students are provided with the opportunity to be a part of this program with consent from a parent/caregiver.
 We host term launches where group attendance goals are set, as well as individualised goals for targeted students.
 Rewards and recognition afternoons are held at the closure of each term.

-Semester Two each year sees the opportunity for many First Nations students to be provided with additional in class tutoring by University of Queensland Education students.
-This extra support comes as part of ARTIES partnership with UQ, and is very much welcomed at our school.
+Semester Two each year sees the opportunity for many First Nations students to be provided with additional in class tutoring by a university student.
+This extra support comes as part of ARTIES partnership with various universities, and is very much welcomed at our school.

 For your child to participate in the ARTIE Academy program an ARTIE Permission Form must be completed.